gautam-lk/website/content/authors/admin/_index.md

   url: https://www.pgimer.edu.in/

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include Application of data science in medicine and healthcare.

 # Interests to show in About widget
 interests:
 - Artificial Intelligence
 - Computational Biology
 - Information Retrieval
--

 # Education to show in About widget
 education:
   courses:
-  - course: PhD in Biotechnology
+  - course: Ph.D. in Biotechnology
     institution: Panjab University
     year: 2021
   - course: Masters in Biotechnology